DhwaniSondhi/Reliable-UDP-Protocol/README.md

 ## Reliable-UDP-Protocol
 This project creates a reliable communication with the [httpc](https://github.com/DhwaniSondhi/HTTP-Client-Implementation) client and [httpfs](https://github.com/DhwaniSondhi/File-Server-Application) server using UDP protocol.
 It is uses [Selective-Repeat ARQ technique](https://en.wikipedia.org/wiki/Selective_Repeat_ARQ) on the top of unreliable UDP for making it work as a reliable TCP protocol.
+It is tested with changes in values of both drop rate and delay.

 ### Description
 ***Router***: